Bit rate: Information rate

 The connection speed of a technology that involves forward error correction typically refers to the physical layer net bit rate in accordance with the above definition.

 For example, the net bitrate (and thus the "connection speed") of an IEEE 802.11a wireless network is the net bit rate of between 6 and 54 Mbit/s, while the gross bit rate is between 12 and 72 Mbit/s inclusive of error-correcting codes.

 The net bit rate of ISDN2 Basic Rate Interface (2 B-channels + 1 D-channel) of 64+64+16 = 144 kbit/s also refers to the payload data rates, while the D channel signalling rate is 16 kbit/s.

-The net bit rate of the Ethernet 100Base-TX physical layer standard is 100 Mbit/s, while the gross bitrate is 125 Mbit/second, due to the 4B5B (four bit over five bit) encoding.
+The net bit rate of the Ethernet 100BASE-TX physical layer standard is 100 Mbit/s, while the gross bitrate is 125 Mbit/s, due to the 4B5B (four bit over five bit) encoding.
 In this case, the gross bit rate is equal to the symbol rate or pulse rate of 125 megabaud, due to the NRZI line code.

 In communications technologies without forward error correction and other physical layer protocol overhead, there is no distinction between gross bit rate and physical layer net bit rate.
-For example, the net as well as gross bit rate of Ethernet 10Base-T is 10 Mbit/s.
+For example, the net as well as gross bit rate of Ethernet 10BASE-T is 10 Mbit/s.
 Due to the Manchester line code, each bit is represented by two pulses, resulting in a pulse rate of 20 megabaud.

 The "connection speed" of a V.92 voiceband modem typically refers to the gross bit rate, since there is no additional error-correction code.
-It can be up to 56,000 bit/s downstreams and 48,000 bit/s upstreams.
+It can be up to 56,000 bit/s downstream and 48,000 bit/s upstream.
 A lower bit rate may be chosen during the connection establishment phase due to adaptive modulation – slower but more robust modulation schemes are chosen in case of poor signal-to-noise ratio.
 Due to data compression, the actual data transmission rate or throughput (see below) may be higher.

 The channel capacity, also known as the Shannon capacity, is a theoretical upper bound for the maximum net bitrate, exclusive of forward error correction coding, that is possible without bit errors for a certain physical analog node-to-node communication link.